sckulkarni246/python-scripts-for-embedded-programmers/README.md

-# Why this repo exists
+# Python Scripts For Embedded Programmers

 Once in a while, I write python-based host scripts during the course of my work or personal projects.
 Some of these tasks are:
 1. Communicating with embedded systems over some bus